 - Conflict resolution mechanisms

 For General and Professional Partnerships, a written agreement is sufficient.
-Limited and Joint-Stock Partnerships may require notarization or electronic signature, especially when using the online registration platform.
+Limited and Joint-Stock Partnerships may require notarization or an electronic signature, especially when using the online registration platform.

 Step 3: Register a Partnership Firm in Poland